 7. Peaceful Coexistence

 Peaceful coexistence is the cornerstone of Pakistan’s Ideology as far as the conduct of its foreign policy is concerned.
-While reserving its right to defend its territorial integrity and national sovereignty, Pakistan is a peace-loving nation-state, acting responsibly in global and regional affairs.
-In this connection, we follow the advice of the Quid-e -Azam in letter and spirit
+While reserving its right to defend its territorial integrity and national sovereignty, Pakistan is a peace-loving nation-state, that acts responsibly in global and regional affairs.
+In this connection, we follow the advice of the Quid-e-Azam in letter and spirit

 8. Democratic Governance

 It has become fashionable among a section of our intellectual elite to make fun of Pakistan’s Ideology without realising that every country has an ideology that defines the parameters for its statecraft.
-There is nothing wrong with using the word Pakistan Ideology nor does there need to be apologetic in believing in it which provides a set of world view for the citizens of Pakistan-Muslims and non-Muslims alike in the light of its special historical context, geographical location, and contemporary socio-political compulsions, internal and external.
+There is nothing wrong with using the word Pakistan Ideology, nor does there need to be an apologist in believing in it which provides a set of world views for the citizens of Pakistan-Muslims and non-Muslims alike in the light of its special historical context, geographical location, and contemporary socio-political compulsions, internal and external.

 Thank you very much for reading the article

 If you liked it, kindly express your appreciation by clicking the clap icon below as many times as you like